Positivity and Kleiman transversality in equivariant K-theory of homogeneous spaces: A group action on the mixing space

+On the other hand, let $\GG = \EE_m S \times^S G$, with $S$ acting on $G$ by conjugation.
 Since $S$ acts by group automorphisms, $\GG$ is a group scheme over $\PP$ with fiber~$G$.
 Indeed, the evident multiplication map

 descends to $\GG\times_\PP \GG \to \GG$; the inverse map and identity section are defined similarly and satisfy appropriate commutative diagrams.
-Note, however, that $\GG$ is \emph{not} a principal bundle, since there is no right action of~$G$.
+Moreover, the action of $G$ on itself by left multiplication induces an action of the group scheme $\GG$ on the principal bundle $\cG$, and hence on the mixing space $\XX$.
+Note, however, that $\GG$ itself is \emph{not} a principal bundle, since there is no right action of~$G$.